-AXIS Capital, has in place a "Environmental Working Group" which includes representation from the Company, to ensure that the potential risks and opportunities from climate change are identified and then managed in line with the standard risk management framework.
+AXIS Capital has in place an "Environmental Working Group" which includes representation from the Company, to ensure that the potential risks and opportunities from climate change are identified and then managed in line with the standard risk management framework.
 In line with CBI guidance, a Climate change materiality assessment is undertaken annually to assess the potential impacts of climate change on its operations and develop appropriate monitoring methodologies.

-Given the Company benefits from a number of group level climate change initiatives, as well as a more a specific local climate change strategy within Europe, the Company believe that the current business model and strategy is appropriate, given the outcome of the Company's most recent materiality assessment.
-The Company fully recognises this is an iterative process and the Company will continue to evolve its work and revisit this conclusion as more data becomes available.
-The Company have introduced enhanced climate risk reporting mechanisms to facilitate monitoring of the Company climate change risk and compliance with AXIS Capital commitments.
+Given the Company benefits from a number of AXIS Group level climate change initiatives, as well as a more a specific local climate change strategy within Europe, it believes that the current business model and strategy is appropriate, given the outcome of its most recent materiality assessment.
+The Company fully recognize this is an iterative process and will continue to evolve the Company's work and revisit this conclusion as more data becomes available.
+The Company has introduced enhanced climate risk reporting mechanisms to facilitate monitoring of the Company climate change risk and compliance with AXIS Capital commitments.